fchamroukhi/mixHMM/README.md

-R code for the **clustering** and **segmentation** of time series (including with regime changes) by mixture of gaussian Hidden Markov Models (MixHMMs) and the EM algorithm; i.e functional data clustering and segmentation.
+R code for the **clustering** and **segmentation** of time series (including with regime changes) by mixture of gaussian Hidden Markov Models (MixHMMs) and the EM algorithm, i.e functional data clustering and segmentation.

 ## Installation